-Investors are advised that the company does not intend to furnish subsequent investor presentations on a Current Report on Form 8-K. Investors should consult the company's website at ir.sparkenergy.com to review subsequent investor presentations.
+Investors are advised that the company does not furnish investor presentations on a Current Report on Form 8-K. Investors should consult the company's website at ir.sparkenergy.com to review subsequent investor presentations.

 Spark Energy at a Glance